Claudia Aldersley BA(Hons), PGCE, MBACP Counsellor for children and young people

 My original career was in teaching, I then worked with looked-after children before beginning my training as a counsellor.

-I have a BA (Hons) from the University of Sheffield, a PGCE from Manchester Metropolitan University, a Level 4 Diploma in Therapeutic Counselling and a Level 4 Certificate in Counselling Children, which is based in Child Development theory and Play Therapy.
-I am currently studying for a Masters Degree in Advanced Counselling and Psychotherapy at the University of Salford which incorporates training to be a Clinical Supervisor.
+I have a BA (Hons) from the University of Sheffield, a PGCE from Manchester Metropolitan University, a Diploma in Therapeutic Counselling and a Level 4 Certificate in Counselling Children, which is based in Child Development theory and Play Therapy.
+I have completed further training in Therapy using creative arts, Cognitive Behavioural Therapy and in Clinical Supervision.

 I previously volunteered for PANDAS and have a real interest in working with families affected by pre and post-natal depression.

-I currently work for a charity delivering counselling to children and young people funded by the NHS.
-I also deliver counselling in schools.
+I currently work for a charity delivering counselling to children and young people funded by the NHS, where I am the therapeutic lead and Deputy Safeguarding Lead.
+I deliver counselling in schools and run projects in therapeutic work with young people and in overcoming psychological issues to return to work.

 I volunteered for Place2Be, a nationwide charity providing counselling in schools to children and young people.